-The structure of the paper is as follows.
-We revisit mass, momentum and granular transport equations for bidisperse granular flows in \cref{section:math}.
+The structure of the paper is as follows; we revisit mass, momentum and granular temperature transport equations for bidisperse granular flows in $\cref{section:math}$.
 In the latter part of this section, we present the charge transport equation with constitutive relations for binary solid mixtures.
-Hard-sphere simulations of spatially homogeneous and inhomogeneous flows are introduced in \cref{section:Validation} and their results are compared with the developed model predictions.
+Hard-sphere simulations of spatially homogeneous and inhomogeneous elastic granular flows are introduced in \cref{section:Validation} and their results are compared with the developed model predictions.
 In \cref{section:workfunction}, we discuss how the work function difference within a binary mixture generates charge in inhomogeneous flow.
 In \cref{Section:segflow}, we present the hard-sphere simulation results with the proposed model predictions for a segregating bidisperse granular flow bounded with conducting walls.
 In \cref{section:conclusion}, we summarise our findings and discuss further developments to the proposed model.